samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 - You may report only 1 transfer free energy value per molecule per method.

+- Each participant or organization is allowed only one ranked submission.

+- Anonymous participation is not allowed.

 - The energy units must be in kcal/mol.

 - It is mandatory to submit predictions for all 22 molecules.
 Incomplete submissions will not be accepted.